 Their involvement strongly points to a natural disaster such as an earthquake, tsunami, volcanic eruption, cyclone, hurricane, flood, landslide, extreme heat wave or wildfire in a populated region that experiences the eclipsing of the Sun.
 Mars indicates a great deal of destruction and Saturn indicates heavy loss.

-But in the Age of Aquarius natural disasters and destructive weather events are regularly timed by aspects formed by Mars and Saturn in the sky and aspects formed by progressed Saturn in the Saturn cycle so it’s logical to conclude that the disaster event signposted by a more significant eclipse would have a far higher level of consequence than a common flood or cyclone.
+But in the Age of Aquarius natural disasters and destructive weather events are regularly timed by aspects formed by Mars and Saturn in the sky and aspects formed by progressed Saturn in the Saturn cycle so it’s logical to conclude that the disaster event an eclipse signposts would have a far higher level of consequence than a common flood or cyclone.

 Covid-19 and the June 21, 2020 eclipse